DevExpress-Examples/devextreme-getting-started-with-diagram/README.md

 # DevExtreme Diagram - Getting Started

 This repository stores code for the following DevExpress tutorial: [Getting Started with DevExtreme Diagram](https://js.devexpress.com/Documentation/Guide/UI_Components/Diagram/Getting_Started_with_Diagram/).
-The project creates a UI component that splits a page layout into multiple panes.
+The project creates a UI component that supplies a visual interface to help you design new and modify existing diagrams.

 <div align="center"><img src="./Diagram.png" alt="Diagram" /></div>